Playtest: Video games

 Some games make use of playtesting with only part of their content, leaving other important sections unexposed to the public.
 StarCraft II: Heart of the Swarm was tested in this manner; its playtest only included the multiplayer portion of the game, while the single-player campaign was not revealed.
 Heart of the Swarm is also an example of a playtest where average players are not being considered for entry; the initial wave of testers are only being selected from the ranks of professional gamers and from the media.

 The open-source video game engine remake OpenRA, which recreates the early Command & Conquer games, publishes playtests to the public during the release process so that a broader range of testers can verify that new features don't introduce critical errors such as desync problems in the lockstep protocol and unwanted side effects on the gameplay can be balanced out prior to the next stable release.

-Team Fortress 2 uses a method of playtesting whereby players that purchased the game can participate in an open beta.
-The beta is nearly identical to the actual game itself, but includes items that are on their way to being released in the full game.
-The purpose of this beta is to test those items before their release, to ensure that they are balanced and fair; in this way, the game is constantly being playtested despite the fact that it has been released.

 Valve does not often make use of open playtesting, in keeping with the company's tradition of tightly controlling what information they release to the public.
 However, both Dota 2 and Counter-Strike: Global Offensive were openly playtested, with beta invites being distributed to (and in some cases by) volunteers.
 Valve also has a general beta signup form on their website; this survey is intended to recruit testers both in the Seattle/Bellevue area and from other locations, to test new games and gaming hardware that Valve is developing.